hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-26

+My primary language for the last 10+ years has been Rust, which has zero-cost abstractions (I prefer the term "zero-overhead").
+An abstraction is zero-cost (or zero-overhead), if you couldn't implement it any faster "by hand", and if it doesn't impose a performance cost on code that doesn't use it.

+While I rarely, if ever, use Rust to its full potential in terms of performance, I very much appreciate that concept.
+It ensures that the language can be used in many different environments.
+Heavier abstractions, like garbage collection, can rule out many microcontroller or WebAssembly use cases, for example.

+It is unlikely that Caterpillar will support as diverse a set of use cases as Rust does.
+But I don't want to make design decisions that rule out whole classes of those outright.
+And for that reason, I absolutely want to implement the concept of zero-overhead abstractions in Caterpillar.

 ## 2024-04-25

 The core questions I want to answer with the current prototype are a) whether